John Maxwell-Hyslop

 John Edgar Maxwell-Hyslop (31 March 1899 – 10 December 1990) was an English international rugby union player.

 Born in Clifton, Bristol, Maxwell-Hyslop attended Rottingdean Preparatory School and Balliol College, Oxford.
-He enlisted into the Army at age 17 and served with the Royal Field Artillery in World War I.
+He enlisted into the Army at age 17 and served with the Royal Field Artillery in First World War.

 Maxwell-Hyslop captained Oxford University and was capped three times for England as a wing-forward during the 1922 Five Nations, scoring a try on debut to help defeat Ireland at Lansdowne Road.

 After winning his England cap, Maxwell-Hyslop was appointed headmaster of Rottingdean Preparatory School in 1923 at age 24 and remained in the role for the next 40 years.